VerboLabs

 8. English

+It’s a key language for education, technology, and international business across the continent.
 As the global language of business and technology, English proficiency creates opportunities for African professionals and businesses in the international marketplace.
 However, African English varieties contain unique expressions and usages that reflect local cultures.

 Organizations must balance standard international English with sensitivity to local varieties when communicating across Anglophone Africa, often requiring expertise in regional expressions and cultural references.